JessieS444/learningPython/types_and_branching.md

 - Python uses PEMDAS: Please Excuse My Dear Aunt Sally - Parentheses, Exponents, Multiplication and Division, Addition and Subtraction.
 - "TypeError" will occur if you mix and match types of strings that don't work together in equations (for example, "apple" + 2 or "11" +2).
 - You can use the command `int( )` to transform a number into an integer.
 Conversely, you can use `float( )` to transform into a float.
 These functions will not round, they will just drop everything after the decimal point.
+- <ins>Division Shortcut</ins>: normal division uses a forward slash.
+If you use two forward slashes, it is the division shortcut and will get you just the whole number portion without the decimal (